MichaIng/DietPi-Website/README.md

 ### Using a GUI based system

-In case that you have a running GUI based system, you can view the HTML files directly in your browser.
+In case you have a GUI based system, you can view the HTML files directly in your browser:

 - Deploy the DietPi website to `/tmp/DietPi-Website-master` or any other local directory as explained above.
 - Display it in your browser by opening `/tmp/DietPi-Website-master/index.html` via drag & drop or -> **File** -> **Open**.